What is the Goodwill to Assets Ratio?

 Example of the Goodwill to Assets Ratio

-Company B is looking to sell its company to a purchaser, Company A, and is asking for $100 million.
-Company B is a strong player in the semiconductor industry and with a strong brand reputation, customer lists, and a strong market position.
+Company B’s owner is looking to sell their company to a purchaser, Company A, and is asking for $100 million.
+Company B is a strong player in the semiconductor industry, with a strong brand reputation, customer lists, and a strong market position.

 Company A understands that they would be paying a premium for Company B and therefore wants to determine approximately how much of the purchase price would go towards paying for goodwill.
 Company B’s book value, according to their most recent financial statements, is $80 million with zero debt on the books.